 This website has resources for you to learn how to make reeds.
 In addition, I offer live reed making lessons and oboe lessons on Skype, Zoom, or any other platform.
 Send a message in the contact form at the bottom of the page for more information.
 Click on the drop down menu to select the amount of lesson time you would like.
 You can also email me at ihateoboereeds [at] gmail [dot] com.

 Half hour lesson: $30

 45 minute lesson: $35

 One hour lesson: $40

-Traditionally, music students meet with their teachers once a week to cover all their repertoire, scales, and etudes, and then they are on their own for the other six days of the week.
+Traditionally, music students meet with their teachers once a week to cover all their repertoire, scales, and etudes, and then they are on their own to practice the other six days of the week.
 Most of what students learn is done by themselves, without their teacher listening.
-I teach in a way that shows students how to learn on their own.
+I try to teach in a way that shows students how to learn on their own.
 During lessons I ask students to self-reflect on what is helping them improve so that they can make the most out of their own practice time.